 Israel Ezer Mizion Registry Israel Bone Marrow Donor Registry (ION-4987)

-- Registry operational information available on: https://share.wmda.info/x/hRNcAQ; statement, for print.
+- Registry operational information available on: https://share.wmda.info/x/hRNcAQ; statement.

-- DONOR AVAILABILITY The number of new COVID-19 cases continues to decline significantly and the Israeli MOH approved a series of steps to ease the lockdown restrictions on the general population.
-Therefore currently we do not expect unusual barriers regarding our donors' availability and CT and WU requests will be accepted as usual.
+DONORS AVAILABILITY: The number of new COVID-19 cases are declining significantly and the Israeli MOH approved a series of steps to ease the lockdown restrictions on the general population which has a favorable affect on donor availability.

-CRYOPRESERVATION OF PRODUCTS HIGHLY RECOMMENDED Due to the continuous situation of borders closing, low availability of flights and travel bans we continue to request that all products should be cryopreserved by the TC for every collection until further notice.
+CRYOPRESERVATION OF PRODUCTS : Due to the continuous situation of borders closing, low availability of flights and travel bans together with the existing risk of donor ineligibility we continue to highly recommend that all products be cryopreserved by the TC until further notice.
+Exceptions will be granted on a case-by-case basis following discussion between your medical team and the Ezer Mizion medical staff.

 Israel Hadassah Registry (ION-5239)